kumar303/jstestnet/README.rst

   http://127.0.0.1:8000/work/

+That's it!
+No complicated start / stop commands are necessary.
-The worker will be able to run tests for as long as you keep that window open.
+The worker will be able to run tests for as long as you keep that window open using Ajax polling to talk to the server.
-In a CI environment you probably want to open this once in a virtual machine and forget all about it.
+In a CI environment you could just open this URL once in a virtual machine and forget all about it.

-You can open this URL on any web enabled device and it will automatically join the work pool.
+In fact, you can open this URL on any web enabled device.
 For example, you could type this URL into your smart phone and your phone would become a worker.

 Running Tests